felipecsl/churras/README.md

   Churras
 </h1>

-"churras" is a shorthand for "churrasco", which is a delicious [Brazilian style barbecue](https://www.merriam-webster.com/dictionary/churrasco).
+Churras is a dApp providing a crypto wallet dashboard.
+Currently it displays all your ERC-20 and BEP-20 tokens from Ethereum and BSC chains and your wallet balance.
+Over time we'll be adding more features so you'll also be able to track your yield farms, pools and NFTs.

-Churras is a simple Metamask wallet dashboard.
+"Churras" is a shorthand for "churrasco", which is a delicious [Brazilian style barbecue](https://www.merriam-webster.com/dictionary/churrasco).

 ## Available Scripts